rachelgriffard/micRoclean/README.md

 1. Has sample well information available
 2. Wants to primarily characterize the original composition of the sample prior to contamination

+This pipeline implements the SCRuB method for decontamination (Austin et al., 2023).
 To run this pipeline, the user can input their data as such:
 ```
 pipeline_1_results = pipeline1(counts = counts,
                                meta = metadata)